-- An individual NICWA member who has demonstrated outstanding service, contributions, and leadership in their profession as well as involvement as a member of NICWA, or
+- An individual NICWA member who has demonstrated outstanding service, contributions, and leadership in their profession as well as involvement as a member of NICWA

-- Recognition on the NICWA website with a short biography and summary of the year’s achievements and recognition in the May membership e-newsletter, as well as in NICWA’s annual report.
-This will become an ongoing listing on the website as more recipients are recognized.
-Award recipients will be asked to submit a photograph to be used for award publicity.
+- Recognition on the NICWA website with a short biography and summary of the year’s achievements and recognition in the membership e-newsletter, as well as in NICWA’s annual report.

 Nominees must hold a current NICWA held membership.
 Any individual, tribal, or organizational member of NICWA may be nominated for Member or Program of the Year.
 Nominees can be self-nominated or nominated by other NICWA members, staff, or board.
 NICWA board and staff are not eligible for this award during their terms of service and employment.

 Individual nominees will be considered based upon their contributions to NICWA during the previous year, including:

 - Advancing NICWA’s mission of dedication to the well-being of American Indian and Alaska Native children and families